 Credentials/Documentation

-The State agency must be designated by the Governor to administer the program.
+The State agency must be designitated by the Governor to administer the program.
 Projects must be included in the State Transportation Improvement Program (STIP) approved by FTA and FHWA.
-The state and sub-recipients must agree to the standard labor protection warranty for the program.
+The state and subrecipients must agree to the standard labor protection warranty for the program.
 Environmental assessments may be required.
 Compliance with FTA's annual list of Certifications and Assurances is required.
-Eligible cost must be in accordance with 2 CFR 200.
-The state must submit a program of projects listing all sub-recipients and projects in accordance with FTA Circular 9040.1G issued October 24, 2014.
+Eligible coast must be in accordance with OMB Circular A-87.
+The state must submit a program of projects listing all subrecipients and projects in accordance with FTA Circular 9040.1F issued April 4, 2007.
 FTA annually issues a Federal Register Notice of apportionments, allocations and program information.
-This information can be found on the FTA website at www.fta.dot.gov or by contacting the appropriate FTA regional office to obtain copies or publication dates.
-2 CFR 200 applies to this program.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+For fiscal year 07, the publication date was March 23, 2007.
+Prior year notices can be found on the FTA website at www.fta.dot.gov or by contacting the appropriate FTA regional office to obtain copies or publication dates.

 Aplication and Award Process